-The Fire Triangle is a model that is used to understand the elements that are necessary for a fire to occur.
+The Fire Triangle is a model used to understand the elements necessary for a fire to occur.
 The model consists of three elements: heat, fuel, and oxygen.
-All three of these elements must be present in order for a fire to occur.
+All three of these elements must be present for a fire to occur.

-When all three elements are present in the right proportions, a fire will start.
+A fire will start when all three elements are present in the right proportions.
 If one of the elements is removed, the fire will go out.
-For example, if there is no fuel, there can be no fire.
+For example, there can be no fire if there is no fuel.
 If there is no oxygen, the fire will eventually suffocate.
 And if the heat is removed, the fire will cool down and go out.

 The type of fire that results from a particular combination of fuel, heat, and oxygen depends on the proportions of each element.
 A fire with more fuel will burn hotter and produce more smoke.
 A fire with more oxygen will burn hotter and produce less smoke.
 And fire with more heat will burn hotter and produce less smoke.